greenhenry441/nest-social-networking/blueprint.md

 ## Changelog

+### Version 1.0.5

+*   **Client-Side Exception Fix:** Resolved a client-side exception on the login page by removing `window.location.origin` and `suppressHydrationWarning` props.
+This prevents a server-side rendering error and ensures a smooth user experience.

 ### Version 1.0.4

 *   **Vercel Build Fix:** Resolved a build error on Vercel by wrapping the `ResetPasswordForm` component in a `<Suspense>` boundary on the `/reset-password` page.
 This fixes an issue where `useSearchParams` was being used outside of a Suspense boundary, causing the build to fail.